 These resources provide teachers with tools to incorporate ethics education in the classroom, promote understanding of differing viewpoints, and foster civil dialogue about bias.
 The resources are organized into three categories: Understanding Bias, Experiencing Bias, and Addressing Bias.

 This growing set of resources from Sesame Workshop’s Coming Together initiative provides tools, sparks conversations and supports kids as they grow into allies and advocates.
-Upcoming additions include content to specifically address anti-Asian racism as well as new resources aimed at children ages six to eight.
+Recent additions include content to specifically address anti-Asian racism as well as new resources aimed at children ages six to eight.

 For additional resources, be sure to also check out these related blog posts: